Bircza: Jewish community of Bircza

 In July 1942, the German police carried out a violent operation in which the Jews of the surrounding villages were brought to the market square and forced to bend on their knees for hours.
 A ghetto was established in the town, as all of Bircza's neighbouring villages were emptied of their Jewish population.
 Most of the Jews of Bircza were murdered in two operations, one on Kamienna Górka (‘Stony Hill’) and a further 800 Jews in 1942 on Górze Wierzysko (Wierzysko Hill).
 Afterwards, the remaining Jews were marched thirty kilometres on foot to the ghetto of Przemyśl, from where they were transferred later to the Belzec extermination camp.
 One Polish family (Michał and Katarzyna Gierula) from the nearby village of Łodzinka Górna sheltered seven Jews in their barn, but after local residents discovered this, the German authorities killed the adults and their neighbour and the three remaining Jews on 1 January 1944.
 Their sacrifice was later recognised by Yad Vashem.

+Three Battles of Bircza took place between Ukrainian Insurgent Army and the Polish communist forces in 1945 and 1946.
+The Poles won successfully defending the Polish population.

 A cross was set up on Kamienna Górka and, in 2018, following an effort by Bircza high school students, a sign was placed at the location of the second (and larger) killing site on Górze Wierzysko.
 Following the Second World War, a Union of Bircza Survivors was active for some decades in Israel.
 In July 2024, the last Holocaust survivor from Bircza and final remaining Jew born in Bircza (who lived in Herzliyyah, Israel) died, bringing an end to five centuries of Jewish life in Bircza.